prof-rossetti/georgetown-opim-243-201901/exercises/grocery-store-expansion.md

 ## Instructions

 Instead of assigning the value of the `products` variable to be a hard-coded list of dictionaries, revise the "shopping_expansion.py" file to read the list of products from the "products.csv" file.
+Then see how the program performs.

-Optionally revise the CSV file by adding, removing, or editing records, then see how your program operates.
+Optionally create a copy of the "products.csv" file so you can refer to it later.
+Then revise the original CSV file by adding, removing, and editing records until your inventory is unique.
+You can make up new product names and prices as desired.
+Then see how your program operates against that revised CSV file.

-Optionally swap your CSV file with a friend and see how the program operates.
+Optionally swap your revised CSV file with a friend's and see how the program operates.

 Observe how we can process data from different sources without changing the application's source code.